EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 ----------------------------------------------------------------

-# Char# Privacy and Data Protection in Emerging Scenariosacterization of Data Protection: Challenges in Cloud Scenarios
+## Characterization of Data Protection: Challenges in Cloud Scenarios
 ## Scientific and technical challenges
 Three dimensions characterize the problems and challenges: